Clare Burholt MBACP (Accred) Dip.Couns

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.

 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.

 All members are bound by a Code of Ethics & Practice and a Complaints Procedure.
 Accredited by the Professional Standards Authority.

 Accredited Register Scheme

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 - Possibility of reduced rates for student/trainee counsellors and those in receipt of benefits or on low income.

-There is a waiting room just inside the entrance to the Alan Fletcher Hall where I will meet you for your appointment.
+There is a waiting room just inside the entrance hall where you can sit until I come and meet you for your appointment.
 Toilets are also located here.
-Please note that there is no access to Listening Ears Counselling Service via the church.